dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 #### UDFs

-You can use the `@udf` decorator or `udf` function to define an "anonymous" function, and call it within your `model` function's dataframe transformation.
+You can use the `@udf` decorator or `udf` function to define an "anonymous" function, and call it within your `model` function's DataFrame transformation.
 This is a common pattern for applying more complex functions as DataFrame operations, especially if those functions require inputs from third-party packages.
 - [Snowpark Python: Creating UDFs](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs.html)
 - ["PySpark functions: udf"](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.functions.udf.html)